-Ingersoll, a Whig, was the representative for Pennsylvania's 2nd congressional district from 1847 to 1849.
+Ingersoll was the representative for Pennsylvania’s 2nd congressional district and was a Whig.
+He served from 1847 to 1849.

 From Dec 1835 to Mar 1849, Ingersoll missed 681 of 2,884 roll call votes, which is 23.6%.
 This is on par with the median of 24.5% among the lifetime records of representatives serving in Mar 1849.
 The chart below reports missed votes over time.

 |Dec 1843-Feb 1844||140||38||27.1%||59th|